DIY Outdoor Game: Three Hole Washers Game

 - 8 3-inch Washers

 2. Cut your sheet of plywood for the surface.
-You’ll need 2 pieces that are 16 inches by 48 inches.
+You’ll need 2 pieces that are 12 inches by 48 inches, which are the official washer box dimensions.
 Plywood comes in 4′ by 8′ sheets.
 Most hardware stores will also sell half-sheets, or can custom cut for a small fee.
 I use either a table saw or skill saw for this cut.
 However if you’re not comfortable with power saws or limited on transportation space, take advantage of the the cut services from your local hardware store.

 3. Next, you will lay two of your longer pieces of 2x4s and two of the shorter pieces on top of one of your plywood pieces to form a box shape.
 The plywood will act as a guide to keep your frame square.